Fatigued Truck Drivers

 The number of catastrophic truck crashes attributed to sleep deprivation in the last few years has made headlines illustrating just how dangerous a tired driver can be.
 Just three examples:

-- In a March 2013 fatal truck crash in Kentucky, a truck driver rear-ended a passenger car and killed six people.
+- In a fatal truck crash in Kentucky, a large truck driver rear-ended a passenger car and killed six people.
 Investigations by the FMCSA revealed that the driver had been driving well beyond hours-of-service regulations and had falsified his records – both at the demand of the company that owned the truck.

 The Florida truck crash lawyers at Searcy Denney have more than 40 years’ experience with clients in circumstances similar to yours.
 Please contact us for a free, confidential consultation to help you learn your rights and explore your options for pursuing recovery from the person and/or corporation responsible.
 Call now or complete our contact form online.